dossma/scrape-Deutsche-Schulen/README.md

 <img src="https://github.com/dossma/scrape-Deutsche-Schulen/blob/main/example_pictures/Dt_Schulen_Gmaps_screenshot.jpg" width=100% height=100%>

 ## Get started
-After the development setup has been established (see below), run
+After the development setup has been established (see below), go to the `spiders` directory and run with

-`scrapy crawl schulcrawler`
+`scrapy runspider schulcrawler.py`

 The result will be saved under `schulcrawler.csv`

 ## Development setup
-Prominent required external library is
+Required is
 - Scrapy: https://github.com/scrapy/scrapy

 ```sh